getsentry/sentry/docs/technical.rst

 A Python client could generate the authentication code value using the ``hashlib`` and ``hmac`` libraries::

     hmac_value = hmac.new(<client id>, '%s%s' % (<authenticated timestamp>, <encoded record>), hashlib.sha1).hexdigest()

+If a POST fails authentication, it is silently dropped.

 POST Body
 ~~~~~~~~~